Fermi-arc metals

 (Here $\pm$ denotes the chirality and $\vs$ is the vector of Pauli matrices.)
 We use the coordinate $z$ for the stacking direction and take the width of each layer to be $dz$.
 We assume that the component $\pm \bm{K}_{\perp}$ of the node positions perpendicular to the stacking ($z$) direction is nonzero and that the node positions are rotated by an angle $d\theta$ between adjacent layers, such that they form a double helix with radius $K_{\perp}$ and the period length (pitch) $2\pi/Q = 2\pi dz/d\theta$, see Fig.\ \ref{figi}(a).
 We will further assume that $Q \ll K_{\perp}$, {\em i.e.}, the pitch is much larger than the inverse momentum-space separation of the Weyl nodes.

 We'll now argue that, at low energies, bulk states in this WSM stack are built from Fermi-arc states residing at the interfaces between layers, whereas states associated with the bulk Weyl nodes in the layers are gapped out.
 We first consider the Fermi-arc interface states.
-Hereto, we note that an interface between two WSMs with different Weyl node positions hosts Fermi arcs that connect projections of Weyl nodes of the \emph{same} chirality on the two opposing sides of the interface \cite{Dwivedi2018, Buccheri2022}.
+Hereto, we note that an interface between two WSMs with displaced Weyl node positions hosts Fermi arcs that connect projections of Weyl nodes of the \emph{same} chirality on the two opposing sides of the interface \cite{Dwivedi2018,Abdulla2021,Mathur2022,Kaushik2022,Buccheri2022,Chaou2023}, which follows from the requirement that the Fermi arcs should vanish in the limit $d\theta \to 0$ of a homogeneous Weyl semimetal.
 For generic momenta, Fermi arcs are exponentially localized at the interface.
 For momenta near the (projected) Weyl node of one of the adjacent layers, the Fermi arc states extend into that layer, but not farther, because of the shifted Weyl node position in the next layer.
 The smallest (real-space) distance between two Fermi arcs of different chirality at the same momentum is of the order of half the pitch $\pi/Q$.
 Hence, since $Q \ll K_{\perp}$, the heterostructure preserves chirality up to the exponentially small (in $K_{\perp}/Q$) overlap of interface arcs.
 Now turning to the bulk Weyl nodes we note that these, too, have a finite extension $\Delta z$, because the Fermi pockets do not overlap for layers that are sufficiently far apart.
 At energy $E$ one has $\Delta z \sim E/Q K_{\perp}$, so that the finite-size gap $\sim 1/\Delta z$ removes the bulk Weyl Fermions at energies $E^2 \lesssim QK_{\perp}$.
 We thus find that for $E^2 \lesssim Q K_{\perp}$ the stack of WSMs with modulated Weyl node positions has a Fermi surface that is built entirely from the chiral Fermi arcs.
 This is the ``Fermi-arc metal''.
+In the presence of a magnetic field perpendicular to the interfaces, the gapping only applies to higher Landau levels, while the anomalous lowest Landau level remains to reconnect the Fermi arcs, as illustrated in Fig.\ \ref{figi}(b).